AlexBHarley/permissionless-chainlink-feeds/README.md

 ### How does it work?

-By deploying a slightly modified (simplified could be the correct term here) version of the Chainlink OffchainAggregator, we can replay transactions from any chain Chainlink operates on via Hyperlane to your chain.
-Crucially, and what makes this useful, is we only rely on the security of Chainlink oracles themselves.
+By deploying a slightly modified (simplified could be the correct term here) version of the [Chainlink OffchainAggregator](https://github.com/smartcontractkit/libocr/blob/master/contract/OffchainAggregator.sol), we can replay transactions from any chain Chainlink operates on via Hyperlane to your chain.
+Crucially, and what makes this useful, is we only need to rely on the security of Chainlink oracles themselves.

 ### Getting started

 As of 26.6.23 there doesn't exist a UI for easily deploying these price feeds, but if you're happy to run a few commands via the CLI you can get up and running in 5 minutes.

 ```
-pnpm install
+➜  permissionless-chainlink git:(main) ✗ pnpm install
 ```

 #### Chainlink API proxy